 Some of Carl Jung’s most important works include:

-1.”The Psychological Types” (1921): In this book, Jung outlines his theory of psychological types, which proposes that individuals have different personality types based on their preferences for introversion or extroversion, thinking or feeling, and sensation or intuition.
+1.”The Psychological Types” (1921): In this book, Carl Jung outlines his theory of psychological types, which proposes that individuals have different personality types based on their preferences for introversion or extroversion, thinking or feeling, and sensation or intuition.

 2.”The Collective Unconscious” (1916): In this essay, Jung introduces the concept of the collective unconscious, which proposes that certain universal symbols and images are shared across cultures and are present in the unconscious mind of every individual.